w3c/personalXR/README.md

 We chose to use A-frame, as it uses a component type architecture - and renders HTML.
 The entity component system is also useful, as well as the ability to add various ARIA or other accessibility related semantics in a way that would be familiar to developers.

-There is also interesting work going on in the A-frame community around accessibilty.
+There is also interesting work going on in the A-frame community around accessibility.

 ## Set up